MahdeenSky/MicroPythonCalculator/Statistics 1 Solver/README.md

 Allows you to calculate statistics 1 (A Level) from your calculator itself.

-For input, you'll be given 3 options "a", "b" or "c": a is for interpolation b is for listed data stats Ex: 1, 2, 3, 4, 7, 9 c is for grouped data stats Ex: (1->10, freq = 20), (10->20, freq = 5)
+For input, you'll be given 3 options "a", "b" or "c": a is for linear interpolation. b is for listed data stats Ex: 1, 2, 3, 4, 7, 9 c is for continuous grouped data stats Ex: (1->10, freq = 20), (10->20, freq = 5) d is for discrete grouped data stats Ex: (5, freq = 10), (6, freq = 5)
+e is for histogram bar width and height finder from continous data table.

 interpolation asks for 5 values:
-1) minimum cumulative frequency, mid cumulative frequency, maximum cumulative frequency, lower bound, and upper bound for a given interval.
+- minimum cumulative frequency, mid cumulative frequency, maximum cumulative frequency, lower bound, and upper bound for a given interval.

 Listed Data Stats asks for as much data as you like: enter value: 1